 These articles share great seed saving techniques from specific vegetables and herbs:

-2. Save seeds from locally grown fruits & veggies.
+2. Start a seed bank from locally grown fruits & veggies.

-I recommend saving your own seeds if you can, but if you would like to have a kit ready before your next harvest just in case (like me), then you should consider purchasing a pre-made seed bank.
+I recommend saving your own seeds if you can, but if you would like to have a kit ready before your next harvest season just in case (like me), then you should consider purchasing a pre-made seed bank kit.
 I have the Emergency Heirloom Vegetable Seed Bucket from Heaven’s Harvest.

 This bucket has 38 varieties of vegetable seeds…that is enough to plant 10 acres of veggies!
 You can then save seeds out of these veggies.
 A never-ending supply of food sounds like great security to me!
 The seeds are packed in mylar bags.
 If they are stored properly, then they have a shelf life of ten years.
 All seeds from Heaven’s Harvest are non-hybrid, open pollenated, and non-GMO.
 They offer several different sized kits as well as survival food packs and water filtration systems.